 Harmony Community Trust

-Harmony Community Trust (HCT) owns and runs Glebe House; it was established by The Rotary Club of Belfast in 1975 in conjunction with the International Volunteer Service.
-Situated 3 miles from Strangford village in Co Down, Glebe House is a unique and special place for people of all ages, from Ireland, north and south, and all over the world.
+Harmony Community Trust (HCT) owns and runs Glebe House - a unique and special place for people of all ages, from Ireland, north and south, and all over the world.
+Established by The Rotary Club of Belfast in 1975 in conjunction with the International Volunteer Service it is situated 3 miles from Strangford village in Co Down,

-The Rotary Club of Belfast remains closely involved through continued representation on Harmony's Committee and PP David Boyd is the Club's representative.
+The Rotary Club of Belfast remains closely involved through continued representation on Harmony's Committee and Past Presidents David Boyd and John Lowry are the Club's representatives.

 Foundation of Harmony Community Trust

 In the early days of the troubles in 1971/72 when following internment there was significant upheaval in Belfast communities; Rotary, along with others, were trying to come up with ways to help the children affected by the troubles.
 Along with District and RIBI the Club led a project which sent 800 children from mixed communities to England in July and August 1972 allowing them the opportunity of respite and the experience of mixing together in a neutral environment.

 These trips appeared to be successful and the English clubs reported they got on well together while away.
 However on return the benefits were short lived and the Club evaluation concluded that this did not go far enough in bridging the gap between the communities.
 It was decided it would be better to have a permanent place locally for the children to get together providing an opportunity of their meeting again and getting to understand one another in familiar territory.